 I can't remember where I saw it but I remember a movie reviewer once using the term "fascinatingly flawed" to refer to a movie and that phrase couldn't be more apt when talking about the Lifetime movie "The Other Wife".
 The flawed part is simple because Kate doesn't have a melt down after a run in with a burglar, finding her husband dead, supposedly having hung himself, learning she has no money, being told he hadn't paid taxes, was laundering money and then finding out he was married to another woman who is also pregnant.
-Come on that alone is enough to push you over the edge, throw in on top of that a mob hitman and I am sorry there is enough trouble here to really screw real people up but nope that wouldn't make for entertainment and so Kate is a lot tougher than your everyday woman.
+Come on that alone is enough to push you over the edge, throw in on top of that a mob hitman and I am sorry there is enough trouble here to really screw real people up but nope that wouldn't make for entertainment and so Kate is a lot tougher than your everyday woman, tougher than some of the women you find in Lifetime movies.

-But as I said "The Other Wife" is a fascinating, admittedly in a semi bad way, as you are not so much interested in what revelations are coming but how far fetched those revelations are going to be.
-So we have these women who should be at each other's throats working together to deal with an over cocky hitman.
-His cockiness leads to mistakes but then this is another one of those movies where people do things they shouldn't, don't do the most logical of things and so on.
+But as I said "The Other Wife" is fascinating, admittedly in a semi bad way, as you are not so much interested in what revelations are coming but how far fetched those revelations are going to be.
+So we have these women who should be at each other's throats joining forces to deal with an over cocky hitman.
+His cockiness leads to mistakes but then "The Other Wife" is another one of those movies where people do things they shouldn't, don't do the most logical of things and so on.
 For example at one point the hitman has Kate head to a storage unit to collect the money Billy owes.
-Now to me she is on her own whilst the hitman is holding Debs in the car and whilst he made threats you would think call the cops, just call the cops for crying out loud.
+Now to me she is on her own whilst the hitman is holding Debs hostage in the car and whilst he made threats you would think call the cops, just call the cops for crying out loud.
 And of course she doesn't so it goes on and on.

 But then "The Other Wife" seems to be so obvious, so stupid at times that you begin to second guess yourself as you question whether the people are who they say they are.
 For example is Deb really the other woman or is she in on something much bigger, maybe some sort of big hustle.
 To be honest I was actually clutching at straws at this point because there are so many flaws both little and large that you hope things will get really twisted to make it all the more entertaining.